gauchocode/brolit-shell/README.md

 # LEMP Ubuntu Utils Scripts

-"LEMP Ubuntu Utils Scripts" is a **BASH** script which can be used to automate backups (files and databases), restore backups, create clean installation of WordPress Projects, and other useful tasks.
+"LEMP Ubuntu Utils Scripts" is a **BASH** script which can be used to automate backups (files and databases), restore backups, create clean installation of WordPress projects, and other useful tasks.
 It's written in BASH scripting language.

 ## Main Features